Top 10 Poetry Books Written By Celebrities That You Either Love or Hate

 Every book from this list can be read, but you'll throw this one to the nearest trash can

-James Franco might be a Ph.D. student and an amazing actor, but his poetry collection "Straight James / Gay James" is a disaster.
+James Franco might be a Ph.D. student and a fantastic actor, but his poetry collection "Straight James / Gay James" is a disaster.
 As soon as you open the book and see a poem named "Gucci officially," you'll throw it away.
-Just when you think it actually couldn't get worse, you turn the page and see cringe-worthy lines about Hollywood, James Dean, and Lana Del Rey.
+When you think it couldn't get worse, you turn the page and see cringe-worthy lines about Hollywood, James Dean, and Lana Del Rey.

 Actually, James Franco admires his colleague Del Rey and praises her authenticity throughout the whole book.
 He even dedicated this whole work to her.
 Nevertheless, we don't think the singer is touched by this gesture since the book looks like it was intended to look and sound bad.